e04/ft8js/README.md

 `npm i ft8js`

-For code examples, please refer to the 'example' directory.
+For code examples, please refer to the `example` directory.

 ## Development